-Figure 14.
-Distribution of statistically significant Spearman correlation coefficients calculated for various combinations of the diversification rates with many parameters of temperature as well carbon dioxide and oxygen concentration.
+Figure 18.
+Distribution of statistically significant Spearman correlation coefficients.
+Calculated for various combinations of the diversification rates with many parameters of temperature as well carbon dioxide and oxygen concentration.

 Our results indicate that the diversification rate of photosynthetic organisms significantly rose in warmer times under higher CO2 concentrations.
 Significantly, these conditions have already been reported to have a positive impact on photosynthesis and the global growth and reproduction of various alga and plant species [145–148].
 Additionally, the increase in CO2 may reduce the stomatal conductance and transpiration in plants and, therefore, alleviate the negative influence of drought and improve the use of nutrients and water [149].
 A similar beneficial effect might produce the rising temperature, but only to some extent.
 It results in higher enzyme activity [150] that, in turn, is also associated with the stimulation of cell growth and proliferation [151–155].